 overflow: auto.
 This allows the browser to determine if it should display scrollbars.

 In the example below, remove content until it fits into the box.
 You should see the scrollbars disappear.

 auto, you create a Block Formatting Context (BFC).
-The content of the box that you have changed the value of
+This means that the content of an element box with these

-overflow for acquires a self-contained layout.
-Content outside the container cannot poke into the container, and nothing can poke out of that container into the surrounding layout.
-This enables scrolling behavior, as all box content needs to be contained and not overlap, in order to create a consistent scrolling experience.
+overflow values acquires a self-contained layout.
+Content outside such an element box cannot poke into the element box, and nothing from the element box can poke into the surrounding layout.
+This enables scrolling behavior, as all box content needs to be contained and not overlap to create a consistent scrolling experience.

 Modern layout methods (described in CSS layout) manage overflow.
 They largely work without assumptions or dependencies for how much content there will be on a web page.

-This has not always been the norm.
-In the past, some sites were built with fixed-height containers to align bottoms of boxes.
-These boxes may otherwise have no relationship to each other.
+This was not always the norm.
+In the past, some sites were built with fixed-height containers to align box bottoms.
+These boxes may otherwise have had no relationship to each other.
 This was fragile.
-In a legacy application, you may encounter a box where content is overlaying other content on the page.
-Now you can recognize that this happens with overflow.
+If you encounter a box where content is overlaying other content on the page in legacy applications, you will now recognize that this happens with overflow.
 Ideally, you will refactor the layout to not rely on fixed-height containers.

 When developing a site, always keep overflow in mind.
 Test designs with large and small amounts of content.
-Increase the font sizes of text.
-Generally ensure that your CSS works in a robust way.
-Changing the value of overflow to hide content, or to add scrollbars, is likely to be reserved for a few select use cases. (for example, where you intend to have a scrolling box)
+Increase and decrease font sizes by at least two increments.
+Ensure your CSS is robust.
+Changing overflow values to hide content or to add scrollbars is reserved for a few select use cases (for example, where you intend to have a scrolling box).